kubeflow/website/content/docs/pipelines/metrics/output-viewer.md

 - `format`

-Builds an HTML table out of the data at the given source path, where the `header` field specifies what shows up in the first row of the table.
+Builds an HTML table out of the data at the given source path, where the `header` field specifies the values to be shown in the first row of the table.
 The table supports pagination.

 ## Tensorboard